OmegaPointZero/nodechan/README.md

 ### Front End:
 + Report Button doesn't work on dynamically loaded content
++ Updated replies not loading with Post Number

 ### Back end:
 + Whenever the url contains a number parameter, if it's not a number, the server crashes.
 Fix this.